ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 In some organizations, there may be a separation of duties between IT support and the compliance management group.
 Office 365 supports the separation between configuring the tenant with supervision policy support features and the configuration of policies and acting on captured communications.
 For example, the IT group for an organization may be responsible for setting up role permissions and groups to support supervision policies that are configured and managed by the organization's compliance team.

+To learn more about upcoming Supervision feature improvements and availability, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).

 ## Scenarios for supervision policies

 Supervision policies can assist monitoring communications in your organization in several areas: